-On behalf of the Washington State Department of Transportation (WSDOT), this letter is the first of a series of semi-annual reports summarizing practical design savings to date on Connecting Washington (CW) funded projects.
+On behalf of the Washington State Department of Transportation (WSDOT), this letter is summarizing practical design savings to date on Connecting Washington (CW) funded projects.
 This report was prepared in a manner consistent with the requirements outlined in RCW 47.01.480 (2)(b).